 Another point is that it’s important to understand that small towns flip-out when new things happen—even though the carnival happened the same dates every year (it was painted on the fence, after all).
 I’m referring to rumors and such that outsiders bring with them (like something smuggled into town in their luggage or something).
 And with every year, the Carnys would bring in rumors as well (although they didn’t know it).
 People (and when I say ‘people’ I mean ‘the children’) would talk about what kinds of rides would be at the fair, what type of events would be going on, and that sort of thing.
 This year was no different.
 Well, the starting of the rumors wasn’t different, but the topic was very different.
 This year the topic was about an animal.
 A long animal.
 A long, scaly animal.
 A long, scaly, legless (slithery) animal.
 Yeah, a snake.

 I even had proof of the realities of the situation.
-Once, whilst sitting on my porch (I mentioned I did this), I overheard some Carnys talking about the snake situation.
+Once, whilst sitting on my porch (I believe I already mentioned I did this), I overheard some Carnys talking about the snake situation.
 So, it must be real (unless they were just talking about the rumors about them, out loud… Nah).

 So, with all that in mind, Erich and I developed a plan to